viscalyx/devshell-dsc/README.md

 Launch an interactive development shell with your project directory mounted:

+>[!NOTE]
+>The container will mount the directory you run this command from to `/home/developer/work`.

 ```bash
 # Standard user
 docker-compose -f "${HOME}/source/devshell-dsc/docker-compose.yml" run --rm dev